taterowney/TartanHacks2025/README.md

 12:00 Saturday: Minimum viable product

 ### Outline of the plan
 - Pen w/ cameras tracking
+    - Pen can write on paper and on computer at the same time
     - Pen stuff: attach LED ring to end?
     - Pi Camera -> preprocessing on Pi -> Processing on laptop
     - Cameras mounted via clips at right angles